OCCUPY TILL I COME

-Third, when the nobleman in the parable returned, he began the judgment at his house, with his servants to whom he had entrusted his resources.
-He commanded all his servants to be brought before him so that they might give an account of their works to him.
-He rewarded the faithful servants but punished the unfaithful and lazy servants (Luke 19:15-26).
+Third, when the nobleman in the parable returned, he began the judgement at his house, with his servants to whom he had entrusted his resources.
+He commanded all his servants to be brought before him, so that they might give account of their works to him.
+He rewarded the faithful servants, but he punished the unfaithful and lazy servant (Luke 19:15-26).

-Similarly, at the second return of the Lord Jesus, the judgment will begin at the household of God, with the believers to whom God had entrusted His resources or gifts.
+Similarly, at the second return of the Lord Jesus, the judgement will begin at the household of God, with the believers to whom God had entrusted His resources or gifts.

 17 For the time has come for judgment to begin at the house of God; and if it begins with us first, what will be the end of those who do not obey the gospel of God?